abbydes/ELEC5550_Group08_GITHUB/README.md

 The project specifies the connection of a USB flashdrive into a module which then encodes the MSC data, transfers it over the laser, decodes it and provides it to the host laptop.

 Code regarding MSC Encoding/decoding can be found in the MSC folder.

+## File Management
+All files are to be uploaded to their respective folders.
+New file versions to be created each week to allow for proper version control.